klendathu2k/Obsidian/SHREK.md

 [prun documentation](https://panda-wms.readthedocs.io/en/latest/client/prun.html#running-with-input-files-and-a-separate-build-step) implies that the contents of the cwd are staged to the remote resource.
 - Setup a PanDA prun test... with a single shell script realizing the sPHENIX mdc2.4 build environment and printing it...
+	- prun is supposed to stage files.
+Does pchain?
+What about Tadashi's instruction to not perform a build step?
+So very confusing.

 So let's try the following.
 We will start with the [pchain example]()